signalfx/splunk-otel-dotnet/RELEASING.md

 1. Publish a release in GitHub:

    - Use a draft created by `create-release` GitHub job in `ci` workflow.
+   - Confirm that the `Attest release files` step succeeded.
    - Use the [CHANGELOG.md](CHANGELOG.md) content in the description.
    - Ensure that following flags under the are correctly set
       - `Set as a pre-release`